simplyhexagonal/create-jscad-project/README.md

 ### Installation

-To create a new JsCad project, run the following command in your terminal:
+To create a new JSCAD project, run the following command in your terminal:

 ```bash
 npm init jscad-project <your-project-name>